 The frequency with which a team deploys will affect how often it has a chance to introduce changes that can cause an incident.
 However, remember that less frequent deployments result in releasing much larger, more complex bundles of code into your production environment, making integration and support of that new code challenging and identification of any failures increasingly difficult.

-We refer to our 2016 State of DevOps industry benchmarks for these statistics:
+We refer to our 2019 Accelerate: State of DevOps industry benchmarks for these statistics:

-High Performers are able to deploy on demand or multiple deploys per day.
+- Elite performers are able to deploy on demand or multiple deploys per day.
 For this calculation, we will code this as 2 deploys per day, or 730 deploys per year.
-While two deploys per day may seem high, Etsy reports 80+ deploys per day and Netflix and Amazon deploy thousands of times per day, making our estimate quite conservative.

-Medium Performers deploy between once per week and once per month.
-For this calculation we use the average of these two, or 32 deploys per year.

-Low Performers deploy between once per month and once every six months.
+While two deploys per day may seem high, Etsy reports 80+ deploys per day and Netflix and Amazon deploy thousands of times per day, making our estimate quite conservative. - High performers are able to deploy between once per day and once per week.
+For this calculation we use the average of these two, or 209 deploys per year. - Medium performers deploy between once per week and once per month.
+For this calculation we use the average of these two, or 32 deploys per year. - Low performers deploy between once per month and once every six months.
 For this calculation we again used the average of the two, or 7 deploys per year.